blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Fixing LLMs to turn them into AI.md

 So they can be used to convert written ideas to more easily digestible summaries.
 However, they can't be used to infer new information.

+# Support
+While Stallman calls them "bullshit generator", and I think that's true, it's still good to find

+It's easier for people to say

+Poetry and beautiful works of Art have often been generated through accidents.
+Meaning and Beauty don't always overlap.
+# Good Alternate Approaches
+- Use them like Grammarly does (validate grammar)
+- Use them to resummarize information